This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These step-by-step photos and instructions help you visualize how to make this easy Gnocchi recipe.
+These step-by-step photos and instructions help you visualize how to make a small batch of gnocchi.
 See the recipe box below for ingredient amounts and full recipe instructions.

-2. Prepare the Potatoes: After cooking, peel the potatoes.
-The skins should come off easily, especially if boiled.
-Mash the potato flesh using a potato ricer or, as an alternative, a potato masher works well for small quantities.
+2. Prepare the Potatoes: Once cooked, peel the potatoes while they’re still warm.
+The skin should come off easily, especially if boiled.
+Mash the peeled potatoes with a potato ricer or a potato masher (perfect for small quantities).

 potatoes in a bowl mashed with a potato masher.